KieranSISherman/VEXCode-Recorder-Replay/README.md

 - Joystick Axis D >33% <66% = 40
 - Joystick Axis D >66% <99% = 41
 - Joystick Axis D 100% = 42

+# Generation 3 Programs

+Generation 3 moves from using C++ *(which im not very good at)* to using Python *(which I am quite good at)*.
+Like the previous generations, generation 3 records driver inputs to be replayed as driver skills.
+Generation 3 requires that an SD card is in the brain to save data too; it saves a file for button inputs and the times the buttons were pressed/released.
+The differenc between this version and the others, is that you do not need to manually input the information into the replay program.

+When setting up the replay program, you have to go through and add what functions each button has so the replay has something to execute.
+After that, you do not need to touch the code again; it will automatically import the saved information from the SD card and run it.